-The second scenario is that in which the PASSPorT token is fetched from the AS before dipping the TFAS.
+The second scenario is that in which the PASSporT token is fetched from the AS, with the original calling and called party numbers, before querying the TFAS for the routing data.
 The ladder diagram below shows the call flow for the originating portion of the call setup action.